crcx/parable/REFERENCE.md

     pointer value pointer - value

 **reduce** takes a slice, a starting value, and a quote.
 It executes the quote once for each item in the slice, passing the item and the value to the quote.
-The quote should consume both and return a new value.
+The quote should consume both and return a new Variable.

 Example: